zeromq/netmq/docs/beacon.md

 You can define the format of your outgoing beacons, and set a filter that validates incoming beacons.
 Beacons are sent and received asynchronously in the background.

-NetMQActor is a port of zbeacon from czmq.
+NetMQBeacon is a port of zbeacon from czmq.

 We can use the NetMQBeacon to discover and connect to other NetMQ/CZMQ services in the network automatically without central configuration.
 Please note that to use NetMQBeacon your infrastructure must support broadcast.
 Most cloud providers doesn't support broadcast.